matematikaadit/notisen/README.md

 # hl

-A rust rewrite of [highmon.pl script](https://github.com/KenjiE20/highmon) for [weechat irc client](https://weechat.org/).
+A rust rewrite of [highmon.pl] script for [weechat] irc client.
 With less feature.

 This project is for learning the rust ffi primitives.
 Probably not portable.
 Untested outside x64 linux machine.
 Don't use it.
-If you wanna write your weechat plugin, use rust-weechat crate by poljar, link in the resource section below.
+If you wanna write your weechat plugin, use rust-weechat crate by poljar (see [resource](#resource) section below).
 It's a lot better than this cute mess.

-Currently this already works and used daily by me (1 day to be precise as of this writing).
+Currently this already works and used daily by me (6 days to be precise).

 # Introduction